 - Remediation of contamination on the site of the MGHPCC, the planting of native vegetation, and the use of building material 25 percent of which was recycled and 25 percent of which was manufactured with 500 miles.

-Desktop Computing and Laptops
+Personal Computing and E-Waste

 Harvard's Sustainable Purchasing Guidelines include a preference for purchasing EPEAT-rated computers and monitors.
 Turning off computers and monitors when not in use and during holidays is an important action individuals across Harvard can take to help reduce energy and curb greenhouse gas emissions.
 Visit the Green Office Program to get tips on simple actions you can take to reduce energy used by your personal computing devices.